 - asbestos lagging on pipes

 - asbestos in plant (i.e. gaskets)

 - Asbestos-Contaminated Dust (ACD)

 - loose fibre insulation

 - cracked or damaged fibreboard containing asbestos

+- low density fibre board (LDB)

 - floor tiles.

-Additional detail on the requirements for the removal of asbestos at Seqwater workplaces in included in section 5.7 of this procedure.
+Additional detail on the requirements for the removal of asbestos at Seqwater workplaces in included in section 5.7 of this Procedure.

-5.4.2 Management of insitu asbestos
+4.4.2 Management of insitu asbestos

-WHERE IT IS NOT REASONABLY PRACTICABLE TO REMOVE THE ASBESTOS, THE ASBESTOS MUST BE MANAGED INSITU TO ENSURE THE WHS RISK RATING FOR THE ASBESTOS IS MAINTAINED AT LOW.
+WHERE IT IS NOT REASONABLY PRACTICABLE TO REMOVE THE ASBESTOS, THE ASBESTOS MUST BE MANAGED INSITU TO ENSURE THE HSW RISK RATING FOR THE ASBESTOS IS MAINTAINED AT LOW.